aave-starknet-project/starknet-aave-bridge-js/README.md

 ### bridgeRewards

 Allows users to bridge their `rewAave` tokens and receive rewards on l1.
- * @param `StarnetWallet` the connected starknet wallet provided by the @argent/get-starknet package
+ * @param `StarnetWallet` the connected starknet wallet provided by the get-starknet package
  * @param `l1_recipient` the l1 recipient address
  * @param `amount` to be bridged